Henry Shefflin

-Henry Shefflin (born 11 January 1979) is an Irish hurling manager and former player who is the current manager of the Galway senior hurling team.
-In his playing career he was nicknamed "King Henry" because of his directive style, dominance, competitive spirit and leadership on the field.
+Henry Shefflin (born 11 January 1979) is an Irish hurling manager and former player who was the manager of the Galway senior hurling team from 2021 to 2024.
+In his playing career he was nicknamed "King Henry" because of his directive style, dominance, competitive spirit, and leadership on the field.
+He is the only player to win 'hurler of the year' three times, in 2002, 2006, and 2012.
+He is widely regarded as the best player in the history of the game.
 A versatile forward who started out in the corner, Shefflin made his name in more commanding positions as a centre or full-forward.
 He is widely regarded to be one of the greatest players in the history of the sport, with many former players, commentators and fans rating him as the number one player of all time.

 Raised in Ballyhale, County Kilkenny, Shefflin served an obligatory but underrated hurling apprenticeship at St Kieran's College.
 He joined the Ballyhale Shamrocks senior team as a goalkeeper at the age of 17 in 1996 and spent the next 21 years as one of the club's key outfield players.
 He is one of only a handful of men to have won the All-Ireland Club Championship as a player and as a manager.
 Shefflin's association with Kilkenny began as a member of the minor team in 1996.
 He progressed through the under-21 and intermediate ranks before making his senior debut in 1999.
 Shefflin brought his 18-season association with the black and amber jersey to an end when he announced his inter-county retirement on 25 March 2015.

 Shefflin is one of the most decorated players of all time.
-During his time with Kilkenny, he won 10 All-Ireland Championship titles – more than any other player in history, 13 Leinster Championship titles, six National Hurling League titles and six Walsh Cup titles.
-Kilkenny, Cork and Tipperary are the only teams in hurling history to have won more All-Ireland titles than Shefflin.
+During his time with Kilkenny, he won 10 All-Ireland Championship titles – more than any other player in history, 13 Leinster Championship titles, six National Hurling League titles, and six Walsh Cup titles.
+Kilkenny, Cork, Tipperary and Limerick are the only teams in hurling history to have won more All-Ireland titles than Shefflin.
 Shefflin captained Kilkenny on several occasions, particularly in the 2007 season when he captained the team to All-Ireland honours.

 Shefflin also has many personal achievements.
 He remains the only player to have won three Hurler of the Year awards (2002, 2006 and 2012), while he also claimed 11 All-Stars.
 His 16-season senior career saw him make a record 71 championship appearances for Kilkenny.
 He is also the all-time leading scorer for Kilkenny with 27–484 which itself was a national record until surpassed by Joe Canning in 2021.
 Shefflin was named as RTÉ Sports Person of the Year in 2006 and has been repeatedly named on teams of the greatest players of all time, including the Etihad 125 Dream Team in 2009.